 Cold plunges and ice baths have been around for years in different varieties.
 They’ve been used in ancient rituals but more recently, the focus is athletic recovery.
 The cold plunge process has been shown to benefit your mood, immune system, recovery, and weight loss.
 The many cold plunge benefits begin on a small scale but can have a big effect.

 - Mood Enhancement and Mental Clarity: When you submerge your body in cold water, you stimulate the cold receptors in your brain.
-According to some research, this may have a positive affect on your mental health.
+According to some research, this may have a positive effect on your mental health.
 (7) Over time, this may be able to help increase your body’s ability to handle stress, according to Joseph Tedesco, DPT, CSCS.

-- Improved Immunity: Cold temperatures in water can boost white blood cell count over time.
+- Improved Immunity: “Cold water exposure has the potential to increase white blood cell production, boosting the immune system,” says Dr. Michelle Koolaee, a board-certified rheumatologist and internist.
 As a result, there are claims that suggest those who consistently plunge may have a higher chance of avoiding sickness.
 (1) Daily cold immersion may also help increase plasma levels of your immune cells.
 (8) However, more research in this area is needed.

 - Physical Recovery: Exposing your body to cold water immersion less than six hours after your workout may help reduce delayed onset muscle soreness.
 But some research shows there’s not much benefit 24 hours or later post-workout.
 (9)